JanGoedicke/PA_Macromedia/README.md

 Usage:

--Create an Account in the first menu
+- Create an Account in the first menu

--Login to that Account
+- Login to that Account

--Charge your Ballance in the Ballance Menue
+- Charge your Ballance in the Ballance Menue

--Chose a game you wanna play and place your bet
+- Chose a game you wanna play and place your bet

 License: